Access & Use of Patient Records for Research Purposes

 - Do I need approval to review PHI to determine whether research is feasible?

 Yes.
 An investigator who wishes to review PHI preparatory to research must comply with the Standard Operating Procedure (SOP) for Clinical Research “Use and Disclosure of Protected Health Information Preparatory to Research,” which includes completing the Certification Form and submitting it to the UH Director of Privacy.
-See Use and Disclosure of Protected Health Information for Review Preparatory to Research for more information regarding this process.
+See Research SOP GA-102 – Use and Disclosure of Protected Health Information Preparatory to Research for more information regarding this process.

 - My department would like to create (or already has) a large database of patient information for research use, is this ok?